 The financial highlights table is intended to help investors understand the Fund's financial performance for the past five years.
 Certain information reflects financial results for a single share of the Fund.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Fund, assuming reinvestment of all dividends and distributions.
+Per share amounts were adjusted to reflect a six-for-one forward stock split effective after the close of trading on April 16, 2021.
 This information has been audited by PricewaterhouseCoopers LLP, whose report is included, along with the Fund's financial statements, in the Fund's Annual Report (available upon request).